-Sallie Mae is the biggest name in student loans.
-Not only does Sallie Mae have the largest number of student loan borrowers, but it is also the subject of a massive amount of student loan press.
+Sallie Mae is one of the biggest names in student loans.
+Not only does Sallie Mae have a ton of student loan borrowers, but it is also the subject of a massive amount of student loan press.

 Given the amount of press that Sallie Mae receives, and the many controversies involving Sallie Mae, it is important for any potential borrower to get all the facts, good and bad, before making the decision on a Sallie Mae loan.